Bhikhari Thakur: Early life

 Thakur was born in a barber family on 18 December 1887 in Kutubpur or Qutubpur diyara village of Chhapra.
-Initially his village was the part of Shahabad district (present Bhojpur) but later (in 1926) due to the change in the course of the Ganges got separated from Shahabad and became the part of Saran district, his maternal grandmother's house remained in Arrah.
-He was the son of Dalsingar Thakur, who was a barber by profession.
+Initially, his village was the part of Shahabad district (present Bhojpur), but in 1926, due to the change in the course of the Ganges, the village became part of the Saran district.
+His maternal grandmother's house remained in Arrah.
+He was Dalsingar Thakur's son, a barber by profession.
 His mother's name was Sivkali Devi.
 Bhikhari Thakur was the elder of two sons, the younger one was Bahor Thakur.
 Due to family poverty, Thakur could not even complete his primary education.
 He had knowledge of only Kaithi alphabets and Ramcharitmanas.
-In his adolescence, he married Matuna, who birth to a son, Shilanath Thakur in 1911.
+In his adolescence, he married Matuna, who gave birth to a son, Shilanath Thakur, in 1911.
 In his childhood he used to graze cattle.
 When he grew up he had to adopt his family profession of a barber.
 However, he wanted to do something else, and so he shifted from his village to the neighbouring Fatanpur village.
 In 1914, when Thakur was 27 years old, famine struck his village.
-After that he left his family in search of job, and went to Kharagpur, where his uncle had also migrated before.
+After that, he left his family in search of work and went to Kharagpur, where his uncle had also migrated before.

 From Kharagpur, he went to Puri and then Calcutta, and followed his traditional occupation of cutting hair.
-This was the first time, He realised that the country in which he lives is Hindustan and is ruled by the Angrej.
+This was the first time that he realised that the country in which he lived was Hindustan and was ruled by the Angrej.
 He used to watch the Ramlila, and from there he got the inspiration to write and act in plays.
 He also watched "Silema" (Cinema) for the first time and met Babulal, a person from Bihar who used to run a "naach hall".
-He returned to his village formed a drama company and started performing Ramlila.
+He returned to his village, formed a drama company, and started performing Ramlila.